zyl9737/dotfiles/README.md

 ## OS: Ubuntu 22.04 LTS
 - Neovim: adapted from Lazyvim with a little bit of my own configuration.
-  - use LazyExtras: some extra plugins that I use, such as copilot, chatgpt, etc.
+  - use LazyExtras: some extra plugins that I use, such as copilot, avante, etc.
   - change the theme to tokyo night storm.

 - Tmux: adapted from ohmyTmux, just change the borderlines color.